Germ Cell Tumors (GCTs) in Children

-If not treated, over time, they can become cancer.
+If not treated, over time they can become cancer.

 Many germ cell tumors have more

-cell type that is most common.
+the cell type that is most common.
 They can form anywhere in the body.

 These tumors contain several types of tissue.
-They can be
+They can be either

-Sometimes teratomas make enzymes or hormones that cause problems.
+teratomas make enzymes or hormones that cause problems.